 Considered by many experts as one of the best-kept secrets in America, the federal Long-Term Care Partnership Program provides you with special consumer protections and additional asset protection when you purchase a qualified Long-Term Care Partnership policy.

 The Deficit Reduction Act of 2005 was signed into law by President George W. Bush.
 It gave the remaining states the legal authority to set up their own partnership programs.
-This is intended to inspire and reward Americans who purchase qualified Long-Term Care Insurance by giving them an added layer of asset protection referred to as “asset disregard”.
+The law was intended to inspire and reward Americans who purchase qualified Long-Term Care Insurance by giving them an added layer of asset protection referred to as "asset disregard."

 This will allow you to receive coverage under Medicaid's long-term care benefit without first exhausting most of your assets.
 Furthermore, the amount that may be shielded from estate recovery would be equal to the amount of assets disregarded for purposes of eligibility for long-term care Medicaid benefits.

 These plans require certain inflation benefit features, among other requirements, to qualify as a partnership policy.
 For many people, the extra asset protection is a crucial ingredient to safeguard assets from the high costs of extended long-term care.